 1. Façade.
-The façade of a public building, structure or monument or those buildings designated as historic on the State or Federal Register of Historic Places may be illuminated as-of-right; elsewhere the Commission may permit outdoor illumination of any non-residential building by Special Exception only.
+The façade of a building, structure or monument may be illuminated in a single color designated at the time of application.
+The Commission may permit outdoor illumination of any non-residential building by Special Exception only.

 Exterior illumination of any landscape feature or the façade of any non-residential or mixed-use building will be extinguished before eleven in the evening (11 P.M.).